As travellers, we all long for new places to explore, to venture into the unknown and bring back unique stories and memories.

 Yet almost every destination you set your heart on has already been visited, written about and Instagrammed from every angle imaginable.
 You may wonder if there are any places left to wander off the beaten path, to explore local cultures in ways other than purchasing cheap t-shirts and perusing tour options on the notice boards of hotels and travel agencies.

-Good news is: these places do exist, and the Tibetan Plateau is one of them.
-Often referred to as The Roof of the World, the Tibetan Plateau is a vast, untamed wilderness sparsely populated by Tibetan nomads and hardly ever visited by the foreign tourists.
+The good news is: these places do exist, and the Tibetan Plateau is one of them.
+Often referred to as The Roof of the World, the Tibetan Plateau is a vast, untamed wilderness sparsely populated by Tibetan nomads and hardly ever visited by foreign tourists.
 It is the perfect place to get off the beaten path in China.

 I travelled to Ruoergai Grassland on the Tibetan Plateau in the remote northern tip of China’s Sichuan Province in search of rare wild cats, but I have found so much more.
 After just five days on the plateau, it became my favourite destination of all time.
 And here are 10 reasons why you should visit Tibetan Plateau too.